 A: To change a major/college/school in your submitted Berkeley application, please submit your request using the Contact Us form.
 You can expect a decision via email within five to seven days.
 NOTE: No new major changes will be considered after January 31, 2018.

-A: Visit My UC Application and log in.
+A: Visit My UC Application (link is external) and log in.
 Then, click on the Update Account Information link.
 You may change your personal information there, and the UC Admissions Office will send an update to every UC campus to which you have applied.
-You can also call the UC Application Center at 800-207-1710 (within U.S.) or 925-298-6856 (outside U.S.), or email: firstname.lastname@example.org
+You can also call the UC Application Center at 800-207-1710 (within U.S.) or 925-298-6856 (outside U.S.), or email: email@example.com (link sends e-mail)

 Please note that changes to your courses, grades, exams, activities, awards, volunteer work, employment, or personal insight questions are not guaranteed to reach us before your application is reviewed.
 However, minor changes are unlikely to have an impact on your admission decision.